Using the PocketWizard Utility

 C1 and C2: More than just channels

-The MiniTT1 has two channel configuration settings; C1 and C2.
-Each can be programmed as needed with up to 20 ControlTL channels (three ControlTL channels for CE 433Mhz radios) for TTL photography or Manual Power Control, or 32 standard channels for manual flash photography.
-Channels can be configured with the PocketWizard utility or use the Learn function to quickly program channels, or the reset function to configure back to factory settings.
+The MiniTT1 has two Channel configuration settings; C1 and C2.
+Each can be programmed as needed with specified Channels.
+There are 20 ControlTL channels (three ControlTL channels for CE 433Mhz radios) for TTL photography or Manual Power Control, and 32 standard channels for manual flash photography.
+Channels can be configured with the PocketWizard Utility, or use the Learn function to quickly program channels, or the reset function to configure back to factory settings.

-Right out of the box the MiniTT1 and FlexTT5 are set for Standard PocketWizard channels 1 and 2 as well as the new ControlTL channels 1 and 2.
-You can use your radios right away on these channels or select up to 32 standard PocketWizard channels and 20 new ControlTTL channels (three ControlTL channels for CE units) via the Utility.
+Right out of the box the MiniTT1 and FlexTT5 are set for Standard PocketWizard Channels 1 and 2 as well as ControlTL Channels 1 and 2.
+You can use your radios right away on these Channels or select between 32 Standard PocketWizard Channels and 20 ControlTTL Channels (three ControlTL Channels for CE units) via the Utility.

-Refer to the MiniTT1/FlexTT5 Owner's Manual for a Channel/Frequency chart.
+Refer to the PocketWizard Wiki for a Channel/Frequency chart.

 Tx = Transmitter